GxnBytes/aws-scalable-webapp/README.md

 ## ✅ Outcome

 - Hands-on experience deploying frontend apps to AWS
-- Practiced real-world Infrastructure as Code workflows
+- Practice real-world Infrastructure as Code workflows
-- Gained exposure to auto scaling, load balancing, and cost management
+- Gain exposure to auto scaling, load balancing, and cost management
-- Reinforced use of Terraform for production-like environments
+- Reinforce use of Terraform for production-like environments

+---